The hormonal balancing act

 PMG – premenstrual greed

 Now a look at that seemingly unstoppable urge for chocolate or starchy foods which rears its head just before your period.
-There is a connection between an imbalance in oestrogen and progesterone and the way the body uses the hormone insulin.
+There is a connection between an imbalance in oestrogen and progesterone and the way the body uses the hormone Insulin is a hormone made by the pancreas.
+It is responsible for making the body’s cells absorb glucose (sugar) from the blood…..
 Insulin is primarily used by the body to deal with glucose (sugar).
 If there is excess insulin (due to a high sugar or starch intake) or the body is not responding to insulin properly, this can trigger increased production levels of the hormone testosterone, which will in turn suppress ovulation.
 And any disruption to ovulation will have a knock-on effect on the production of progesterone.
 Stress also affects the body’s ability to keep the insulin mechanism which controls blood sugar levels in place.
-This is why reducing stress levels and eating less sugarly or starchy foods and more wholegrains, protein, essential fats and fresh fruit and vegetables can reduce premenstrual cravings and other hormone imbalances.
+This is why reducing stress levels and eating less sugarly or starchy foods and more wholegrains, Proteins are large molecules consisting of chains of amino acids.
+Proteins are essential nutrients for the human body – they are a building block of…, essential fats and fresh fruit and vegetables can reduce premenstrual cravings and other hormone imbalances.

 How hormones work